The Value of Overdraft Services

 Consumers that were most likely to view overdraft products negatively were consumers that did not actually report having used the product.
 Survey respondents who reported that they used overdraft services were more likely to view overdraft services favorably.

-The Consumer Financial Protection Bureau (CFPB) has released a proposed rule which would reduce consumer choice and ignore the substantial progress America’s leading banks have made in saving money for consumers.
+The Consumer Financial Protection Bureau's (CFPB) new regulation of overdraft services oversteps its legal authority, harms Americans in need, and reduces consumer choice—all while stifling the substantial progress America’s leading banks have made in saving money for consumers.

 Did you know?